 Water Scene Investigation

 The WSI program can be used by educators, businesses, public agencies, non-formal education, and the community to engage 5th through 9th grade students in a project focused on water conservation, efficiency, and water auditing.
-The WSI is a two‐day, in‐classroom project; the two days can be separated by a week to allow for homework completion.
-And it may be easily adapted for non‐classroom use, whether that is in community groups or clubs, with youth or with adults.
+The WSI is a two‐day, in‐classroom project; the two days should be separated by a week to allow for homework completion.
+It may also be easily adapted for non‐classroom use, for example in community groups or clubs, with youth or with adults.

 The WSI inspires simple actions that result in real water savings.
 This year, students involved in APW programs that use the WSI activity in and out of school saved a projected 18,973,169 gallons of water through applying their knowledge and installing water efficient devices.